Running a restaurant isn’t a piece of cake.

 Drop your business card or phone number in the bowl for a chance to win $100 gift certificate and get great deals texted to you in the future.

-If you’re ready to give text marketing a try, we encourage you to sign up for a free account with us.
+If you’re ready to give text marketing a try, we encourage you to sign up for a free trial account with us.

 And yes, it’s really free.
 No credit card, no contract, just free.